ABOUT SHARON

 A MISCELLANY OF ASSORTED FACTS

-We share our lives with rescue border collie dogs Jess and Luna, and Maeve, The Cat Formerly Known as The Kitten of the Apocalypse; we also tend a handful of ageing pedigree sheep and a tribe of hens.
+We share our lives with three rescue border collie dogs, and The Cat Formerly Known as The Kitten of the Apocalypse; we also tend a handful of ageing pedigree sheep and a tribe of hens, and bow daily to a newly arrived swarm of house bees.

-At the beginning of 2021, in the heart of the COVID pandemic, I was diagnosed with an aggressive form of Non-Hodgkin Lymphoma.
-Thanks to the brilliant team at Bronglais Hospital in Aberystwyth, I’m now in remission.
+In the heart of the COVID pandemic, I was diagnosed with an aggressive form of Non-Hodgkin Lymphoma.
+Thanks to the haematology team at Bronglais Hospital in Aberystwyth, I’m now several years in remission.
+The experience helped me to understand the necessity (and the deep joy) of befriending Death.

 I speak French and some Spanish, back in the day also learned German and Latin, and have a very small smattering of Scottish Gaelic and Irish (favouring the Donegal dialect) and an even tinier smattering of Welsh.
 I could sing you anything from a vast repertoire of the old Irish rebel songs on which I was raised.
 I’m a national of both Britain and Ireland.